Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 This will copy the template from specified template folder (either in .vmbrc or via the parameter) to a new folder, upload an empty mod to the workshop (the item is private by default), add its item ID to `itemV1.cfg` or `itemV2.cfg` (depending on which game is specified in the .vmbrc) in the new mod folder and open a browser window for you to subscribe to the mod.
 This is needed for the game to recognize the mod.
-Be default the template is for mods that work under VMF.
+By default the template is for mods that work under VMF.
 To create a VMF-independent mod specify `.template` as the template.

 #### Publish an existing mod to Steam Workshop: